rebelsky/csc301-new/_assignments/assignment06.md

 You can rely on `ithchar` (in the provided code) to grab each character.
 `ithchar` helps with strings shorter than eight characters.

+You may assume that the string contains only lowercase letters, but not that it contains eight letters.

 ### Part Three: Bucket sort

 As you may recall, bucket sort sorts values by separating the values